Rigid ideals: Introduction

 \begin{theorem} Suppose $\kappa$ is a measurable cardinal and $\mu<\kappa$ is an uncountable regular cardinal.
 Then there is a forcing extension in which there is a rigid precipitous ideal on $\mu^+$ and $\GCH$ holds. \end{theorem}

 A similar result is not possible for $\omega_1$.
 The existence of a presaturated ideal on $\omega_1$ is known to be equiconsistent with a Woodin cardinal~\cite{Woodin}.
-If $\GCH$ holds and $I$ is a precipitous but not presaturated ideal on $\omega_1$, then $\mathcal P(\omega_1)/I$ is forcing equilvalent to $\Col(\omega,\omega_2)$, which never has unique generics.
+If $\GCH$ holds and $I$ is a precipitous but not presaturated ideal on $\omega_1$, then $\mathcal P(\omega_1)/I$ is forcing-equilvalent to $\Col(\omega,\omega_2)$, which never has unique generics.